maziac/DeZog/documentation/zsimPeripherals.md

 For example to add own ports for input and output with custom behavior.

-The simulator window is run in javascript.
-The javascript code can be extended with custom code.
-There are special API functions that allow communication with the Z80 simulation.
-As you can manipulate the HTML directly it is also possible to add a custom UI to it.
+There are 2 parts you can add:
+- the business logic
+- the UI

+The business logic is directly added as javascript code to the simulator.
+The UI code is added to the ZSimulator view.

-At the end of this document there is an example that will add a joystick interface.
+At the end of this document there is an example that will add a joystick interface to show both.

 # Configuration